Pat Hughes (footballer, born 1939): Career

 Hughes was born in Greenock, Scotland.
 Hughes played youth football for hometown club Morton, appearing in numerous cup games for the club.
-Hughes later joined Duntocher Hibernian in Scottish junior football and attracted the attention of Aston Villa, Stoke City and Celtic, the latter of whom signed Duntocher Hibernian teammate Pat Crerand.
+Hughes later joined Duntocher Hibernian in Scottish junior football and attracted the attention of Aston Villa, Stoke City and Celtic, the latter of whom signed Duntocher Hibernian teammate Paddy Crerand.
 He emigrated to Australia in 1960, joining New South Wales state league team APIA Leichhardt.
 Having begun his career as a forward, Hughes later became a midfielder.
 In 1965 he played for a Sydney XI against Torpedo Moscow and appeared in three representative matches for New South Wales.
 He made his full international debut for Australia in a 1966 World Cup qualifying match against North Korea in Phnom Penh, Cambodia, on 21 November 1965.
 Five days later he captained Australia for the first time, against Cambodia.
 He represented Australia thirteen times (nine times in full internationals), captaining the team on seven occasions, but missed their win at the 1967 South Vietnam Independence Cup due to work commitments.
 After retiring from playing, he coached at Sutherland Shire.